-Paul Desiderio’s Blood Type Is C: Clutch
+Paul Desiderio’s blood type Is C: Clutch

-If there’s a statistical reference in terms of clutch time, Paul Desiderio’s name would be on the top of that list.
+If there’s a statistical reference in terms of clutch time, Paul Desiderio’s name would be on top of that list.
 Despite his shooting woes early in the game, the veteran guard still delivered when it mattered most.
 Who else was surprised?
-Desiderio came up big in the overtime period after delivering UP’s last five points, including the go-ahead jumper over Sean Manganti:
+Desiderio came up big in overtime after delivering UP’s last five points, including the go-ahead jumper over Sean Manganti:

 He finished with 16 points, 11 rebounds, two assists, four steals, and endless “Atin ‘To” words.
 When Desiderio says the words “Atin ‘To,” you better believe that the game is really his.

-The Thousands of UP And Adamson Fans
+The thousands of UP And Adamson fans

 UP and Adamson fans wouldn’t miss this game for the world.